 Stephen Cragg is a barrister specialising in public law, and human rights and sits as a part-time judge for the mental health review tribunal.
 Stephen has been a member of the Independent Advisory Panel on Deaths in Custody since 2014.

-Matilda MacAttram

-Matilda MacAttram is founder and director of Black Mental Health UK (BMH UK), a human rights campaigns group established in 2006 to raise awareness and address the stigma associated with mental illness in the UK’s African Caribbean communities.
-Matilda has been a member of the Independent Advisory Panel on Deaths in Custody since 2014.

 Dr Dinesh Maganty